Cocaine (hydrochloride) is a highly addictive drug which acts as a short lived central nervous system stimulant and local anaesthetic.

 Using heroin combined with cocaine is especially risky and may trigger an overdose.
 Each drug puts a lot of pressure on the central nervous system and the heart which can result in respiratory failure.

-Injecting cocaine may lead to needle related injuries, infections and, in extreme cases, amputation of limbs.
+Injecting cocaine can lead to needle-related injuries, infections and, in extreme cases, amputation of limbs.

-Due to the risks of unpleasant and sometimes fatal side effects, you should completely avoid using stimulants like:
+Due to the risks of unpleasant and sometimes fatal side effects, you should completely avoid using stimulants like cocaine if you have:

 - high blood pressure